 In this webinar, first, a quick introduction to GNSS-aided inertial navigation systems will be provided.
 Then, photogrammetric alternatives for georeferencing drone imagery will be reviewed.
 These include indirect georeferencing using ground control points or other information associated with the object space, direct georeferencing using inertial navigation systems, and integrated sensor orientation.
 The advantages and disadvantages of each method will be discussed.
 Next, the geometry of a drone-borne laser scanning system will be presented, and the methods for georeferencing and co-registering laser scans will be discussed.
 Finally, a few examples of how drone-based imaging and scanning can be applied to solving real-world problems will be introduced.

 Dr Mozhdeh Shahbazi, University of Calgary, Centre de Geomatique du Quebec

-The Land Surveying Licencing Board Western Australia will allocate 0.75 Cadastral Education point for attending this webinar.
+- Land Surveying Licencing Board WA - 0.75 Cadastral Education Point

 - 0.5 SP BOSSI CPD Point (viewing only) | Event Code SSSINSW1507

 - 1.0 SP BOSSI CPD Point (with 80% pass on questionnaire) | Event Code SSSINSW1507